nanomq/nanomq/docs/en_US/bridges/quic-bridge.md

 **QUIC-Specific Configurations**

-- Switch for hybrid bridging mode: bridges.mqtt.name.hybrid_bridging`
+- Switch for hybrid bridging mode: `bridges.mqtt.name.hybrid_bridging` <!--add a link or section about the hybrid bridging contents are ready-->
-- Switch for multi-stream bridging: `bridges.mqtt.name.multi_stream`
+- [Switch for multi-stream bridging](#quic-multi-stream-bridging): `bridges.mqtt.name.multi_stream`

-For detailed configuration parameters, please refer to [Hocon version configuration](../config-description/v019.md) or [Classic KV-format configuration](../config-description/v013.md) (*Not Recommended*).

-If you choose to use Hocon version configuration items, apart from writing the related configurations directly into `nanomq.conf`, you can also define a separate configuration file for bridging, such as `nanomq_bridge.conf`.
+If you choose to use HOCON configuration format, apart from writing the related configurations directly into `nanomq.conf`, you can also define a separate configuration file for bridging, such as `nanomq_bridge.conf`.
 You can then include this file in `nanomq.conf` using HOCON's `include` syntax.

 Example: